aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/domobject/getplatformtype/_index.md

 ---
 ## DOMObject.GetPlatformType method

-This method is used to retrieve the ECMAScript object .
+This method is used to retrieve ECMAScript object Type.

 ```csharp
 public virtual Type GetPlatformType()